Use Mentoring to Develop Employees

 Many organizations assign a mentor as part of their formal employee onboarding process.
 Other mentoring relationships develop spontaneously and over time.
 All mentoring relationships are encouraged as research indicates that employees who experience mentoring are retained, learn more quickly, and assimilate into the company culture more effectively.

-A mentoring relationship frequently occurs between an employee and their immediate supervisor; in fact, this was the normal mentoring relationship in the past.
+A mentoring relationship frequently occurs between an employee and their immediate manager; in fact, this was the normal mentoring relationship in the past.
 These mentoring relationships are still encouraged, but it is recommended that employees and organizations pursue additional mentoring relationships.

 Mentoring is a skill and an art that can be developed over time through training and participation.